hglattergotz/pardot/README.md

 Why so many dependencies for such a small lib?
 Well, why reinvent the wheel?

+## Conventions

+The Pardot API should be accessed via POST for all operations (recommended by Pardot).
+For the most part the API does not use the standard HTTP response codes to convey the outcome of the request, rather it always returns 2** response codes and sends back its own set of status codes that need to be handled.
+This connector captures the status codes and messages and throws exceptions that contain this information.
+If it should be necessary to handle the individual cases this is possible by catching the exception and getting the code from it.

+All exceptions emitted by the library are of type PardotException.
+Any exceptions raised in the HTTP layer are wrapped into a PardotException.

 ## Usage

 ### Instantiating the Connector